jonxuxu/noisy-bot/README.md

-# noisy
+# noisy-bot

-A bot that makes music on the fly
+The code that noisy.live's Discord bot is based off of.

-## Getting started
+## Local setup

 ```
-npm install
+yarn
-node bot.js
+heroku local
 ```